-Use this feature to configure the processor's P-State coordination settings.
+Use this item to configure the processor's P-State coordination settings.
 During a P-State, the voltage and frequency of the processor will be reduced when it is in operation.
 This makes the processor more energy efficient, resulting in further energy gains.
-The options are HW_ALL, SW_ALL and SW-ANY.
+The options are HW_ALL, SW ALL and SW ANY.